drdukegledhill/SimpleDT4UE/README.md

-# SimpleDT4UE - Simple Digital Twin for Unity Engine
+# SimpleDT4VR - Simple Digital Twin for Virtual Reality

 A low-cost, open-source digital twinning solution using a Christmas tree as a demonstration application.
 This project showcases real-time synchronization between multiple clients (Python, macOS, iOS, and Unity) communicating with a central Python server.